pippim/pippim.github.io/mt.md

 - **Alarm sound filename** - Choose a sound file at least 5 seconds long.
 About 7 seconds is best.
 - **Icon image filename** - Choose the Icon which appears on windows and the task bar of running applicadtions.
 - **Lock screen** - Choose whether or not the screen should lock.
 Generally this should be set to "Never".
 - **Ask to begin each timer** - When checked, Multi-Timer prompts to start each timer.
 Usually, you want this checked.
+- **Pop-up message when each timer ends** - When checked, a notification message (pop-up bubble message) is displayed.
+Usually, you leave this un-checked because an alarm already sounds.
+- **Sound alarm when each timer ends** - When checked, the alarm sound specified above is played.
+Usually, you want this checked.
+- **Ask to begin each set (all timers)** - When checked, Multi-Timer prompts to start each set of timers.
+Usually, you want this un-checked.
+- **Pop-up message when each set ends** - When checked, a notification message (pop-up bubble message) is displayed.
+Usually, you leave this un-checked.
+- **Sound alarm when each set ends** - When checked, the alarm sound specified above is played.
+Usually, you want this checked.
+- **Interface to Sysmonitor Indicator** - When checked, Multi-Timer records time remaining to the `~/.lock-screen-timer-remaining` file.
+See interface to Sysmonitor Indicator below.
+- **Auto close progress bar display when all sets end** - When checked, Multi-Timer simply disappears when all timers end.
+If un-checked, the progress display remains on-screen at 100% until manually closed.

 ---